Andrew-Wyn/ray_tracing/README.md

 # ray_tracing
-project used to study some features of rendering engine base on a path tracing
+project used to study some features of rendering engine based on a path tracing